J. WILLIAMS, Ph.D. | BIO | UPDATED date

 Cherry Tree Myth.
 Article.[George]

 The above example has a link to a presentation of the named article.

-Although this eBook is available online, it is not an online document because no advertised URL allows this reference to link to the eBook.
+Although this eBook is available online, it is not directly available because no available URL allows a reference to link to the eBook.
 All of the links in this reference are portrayal links.

 The contributor element is a list of authors and other contributors.
 Roles, biographies, and other credibility-relevant data accompany contributors.
 Two examples:

 Matthew Childers (author,

 illustrator, writer; bio)[Childers]

 — an author with multiple roles and a biography